MirrorNetworking/Mirror/doc/Guides/Serialization.md

 }
 ```

-After are functions for MyCollision, however you could instead just make a writer for Rigidbody and then weaver could automatically generate a writer for MyCollision
+Above are functions for `MyCollision`, but instead you could add functions for `Rigidbody` and let weaver would generate a writer for `MyCollision`.
 ```cs
 public static class CustomReadWriteFunctions
 {